ChengWeiGu/FATEK-PLC/README.md

 # FATEK-PLC-Python
-The examples for controlling FATEK PLC are available
+The examples is to control FATEK-PLC and make mortor rotate at different angles.

 ## Installation: